ibrogers0812/Forget-Med-Not/ISSUE_TEMPLATE/bug_report.md

  - Version [e.g. 22]

 **Additional context**
 Add any other context about the problem here.
+For example, any error messages or logs that you encountered.